Developing and Assessing Digital Public Health Interventions: A Comprehensive Framework

 The present framework aims to assist developers, evaluators, policymakers, and researchers in systematically developing and evaluating digital public health interventions by providing a comprehensive overview of criteria for assessing them.
 These criteria are framed as open-ended questions clustered into domains that guide interested parties through a broad spectrum of crucial elements in developing and evaluating digital public health interventions.

-The revised version 1.3 of the DigiPHrame comprises 13 domains and 204 questions.
-The 12 Domains are: 1) Health Conditions and Current Public Health Interventions, 2) Technical Aspects, 3) Usability, 4) Infrastructure and Organization, 5) Implementation, 6) Intended and Unintended Health-related Effects, 7) Social, Cultural and Intersectional Aspects, 8) Ethics 9) Legal and Regulatory, 10) Data Security and Data Protection, 11) Cost and Economics, 12) Sustainability, and 13) Artificial Intelligence.
+The DigiPHrame comprises 12 domains and 182 questions.
+The 12 Domains are: 1) Health Conditions and Current Public Health Interventions, 2) Technical Aspects, 3) Usability, 4) Infrastructure and Organization, 5) Implementation, 6) Intended and Unintended Health-related Effects, 7) Social, Cultural and Intersectional Aspects, 8) Ethics 9) Legal and Regulatory, 10) Data Security and Data Protection, 11) Cost and Economics, and 12) Sustainability.

 As the field of Digital Public Health rapidly evolves, the framework has been designed as a living document and will be revised continuously as technology advances.

-Its first version was published as an open-access article at the Journal of Medical Internet Research (JMIR) and can be accessed under https://doi.org/10.2196/54269.
-Past versions of the framework, along with transcripts of changes, can be found on the Open Science Framework (OSF) at https://osf.io/ub3w4.
+Its first version was published as an open-access article at the Journal of Medical Internet Research (JMIR) and can be accessed here.
+Past versions of the framework, along with transcripts of changes, can be found on the Open Science Framework (OSF).

-Laura Maaß, Chen-Chia Pan, Nuria Pedros Barnils, Dorothee Jürgens, Saskia Muellmann, Sarah Janetzki, Jonathan Kolschen, Merle Freye, Hans-Henrik Dassow, Oliver Lange, Wolf Rogowski, Anke Reinschluessel, Sarah Forberger, Tina Jahnel, Benjamin Schüz, Furqan Ahmed, Ansgar Gerhardus
+Chen-Chia Pan, Nuria Pedros Barnils, Dorothee Jürgens, Saskia Muellmann, Sarah Janetzki, Jonathan Kolschen, Merle Freye, Hans-Henrik Dassow, Oliver Lange, Wolf Rogowski, Anke Reinschluessel, Sarah Forberger, Tina Jahnel, Benjamin Schüz, Ansgar Gerhardus

 If you have feedback or experiences with applying the framework, you are willing to share with us, please contact us: framework(@)lsc-digital-public-health.de